JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

     }
     ```

-    This class extends Android's `ViewModel` class that ensures the correct behavior regarding lifecycle and configuration changes.
+    This class extends Android's `ViewModel` class, which ensures the correct behavior regarding lifecycle and configuration changes.

 3. Create a `greetingList` value of the [StateFlow](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/-state-flow/)
    type and its backing property: